Mixed Semi-Supervised Generalized-Linear-Regression with Applications to Deep-Learning and Interpolators: Asymptotic properties of the mixed-SSL

 as $n,p,\tilde{p} \to \infty$, for some constant $c\in \mathbb{R}$. \end{Assump} The setting of Assumption~\ref{AHighDim} highlights the benefit of using the available unlabeled data, which leads to the inference of the unbalanced structure of $\Sigma$ and the subsequent adjustment of the linear interpolator.
-Moreover, in this setting, we can find explicit expressions for the limiting values of $v^w_l$, $v^w_u$, $b^w_l$ and $b^w_u$, and also for $\alpha^*_w$ and $\eta^w$.
-The following theorem summarizes the asymptotic characteristics of the mix semi-supervised interpolator, and shows that $\eta^w$ is strictly smaller than $1$ also when the sample size grows to infinity.
+Moreover, in this setting, we can find explicit expressions for the limiting values of $v^I_l$, $v^I_u$, $b^I_l$ and $b^I_u$, and also for $\dot{\alpha}_I$ and $\eta^I$.
+The following theorem outlines the asymptotic properties of the mixed-SSL interpolator, indicating that $\eta^I$ remains strictly smaller than $1$ as the sample size grows to infinity.

 \begin{theorem} Under the conditions of Assumption~\ref{AHighDim}, as $n\to \infty$, the following limiting values exist:

 \end{theorem}